 Our Volunteer page will help get you started volunteering with us.

-Unfortunately, the Cupboard has no public restrooms.
-However, the Main Branch of the New Hanover County Public Library is just across 2nd St. from the Cupboard and does have public restroom available.
+Unfortunately, the Cupboard has no Public Restrooms.
+However, Public Restrooms are available at the Main Branch of the New Hanover County Public Library on 2nd St. and at Service Stations near the Cupboard.